Faucet Basics: Part 4 Faucet Styles & Configurations

 A recent innovation in residential sprayer technology is the pre-rinse sprayer borrowed from commercial rinse faucets common in restaurants.
 These feature a long hose on a very high, elongated gooseneck (up to 36 in. tall) and a spray head that sometimes offers choices of spray strengths.
 Some offer a gooseneck spray separate from a swivel spout, in others the spout and sprayer are one.

 Some home versions of the high-arc sprayer are very good.
 Some, however, have plastic sprayer spouts, which are not as good.
-The best choice is probably an actual, heavy duty, restaurant pre-rinse faucet.
+The best choice is probably an actual, heavy-duty, restaurant pre-rinse faucet.
 These are available from manufacturers of commercial faucets such as

 All two-handle faucets have some sort of arrangement for connecting the hot and cold water inflows so the temperature of the water can be mixed inside the faucet before it is sent to the spout.
-In most faucets this connection is hidden: either inside the faucet, or under the counter top.
+In most faucets this connection is hidden: either inside the faucet or under the countertop.
 A bridge faucet is a variation of the two-handle faucet in which the tube connecting the cold and hot water (the "bridge") is visible rather than concealed beneath the counter or hidden inside the faucet.

-These were invented in the early 1900's as one of the first attempts to mix hot and cold water inside the faucet, and are popular when resurrecting Victorian or Art & Crafts styles, but modernized versions, such as the Graff bridge faucet show at the top of this page, have resurrected the style for contemporary kitchen and baths.
+These were invented in the early 1900s as one of the first attempts to mix hot and cold water inside the faucet, and are popular when resurrecting Victorian or Art & Crafts styles but modernized versions, such as the Graff bridge faucet show at the top of this page, have resurrected the style for contemporary kitchen and baths.

-Hands Free Operation ("Automatic" Faucets)
+Hands-Free Operation ("Automatic" Faucets)

-Hands free or automatic faucets have been around since the 1980s, but only recently began migrating from public restrooms into home kitchens and baths.
+Hands-free or automatic faucets have been around since the 1980s but only recently began migrating from public restrooms into home kitchens and baths.

 These fixtures work with a sensor of some kind to turn the water on and off.
-Most systems use electric eyes or motion sensor technology.
-Sonoma Forge uses a different system in its hands-free faucets.
-Sonoma's hands-free feature operates by generating a small electro-magnetic field that surrounds the faucet.
+Most systems use electric eyes or motion sensor technology. uses a different system in its hands-free faucets.
+Sonoma's hands-free feature operates by generating a small electromagnetic field that surrounds the faucet.
 Hands held anywhere near the faucet interrupt the field and the faucet turns on.
 When the hands pull away, the continuity of the field is restored and the faucet turns itself off.
-The technology works like magic, and does not require an electric eye or external sensing device that detracts from the look of the faucet.
+The technology works like magic and does not require an electric eye or external sensing device that detracts from the look of the faucet.

-Automatic faucets need electric power to work, and can be hard wired or battery powered.
-Engineers are working on faucets that recharge their own permanent batteries from the energy of the water passing through the faucet, but there has yet to be a commercially successful version of this concept.
+Automatic faucets need electric power to work and can be hard-wired or battery-powered.
+Engineers are working on faucets that recharge their permanent batteries from the energy of the water passing through the faucet but there has yet to be a commercially successful version of this concept.

-Our experience with automatic faucets suggests that the feature is not actually used after the initial "novelty" period.
-We have experienced a number of instances of electronic failure where the customer decided it was just too much trouble to repair the hands free system that they seldom used anyway.
+Our experience with automatic faucets suggests that the feature is not used after the initial "novelty" period.
+We have experienced several instances of electronics failure where the customer decided it was just too much trouble to repair the hands-free system that they seldom used anyway.
 Most automatic faucets are designed to work manually if the automatic feature fails.